When you’re covered by ACC, and when you’re not

 - sunburn, hypothermia and other conditions caused by exposure to the elements (sun, rain, cold, wind and so on), unless your normal activities are restricted by the condition for at least a month

-- damage to your teeth or dentures (false teeth) that’s caused by natural use of those teeth or dentures.
+- damage to your teeth or dentures (false teeth) caused by natural use of those teeth or dentures.
 So if you break a tooth while eating, ACC won’t cover you.